-Newport is synonymous with sailing, so it's only fitting then that we kick start summer with the return of a renowned ocean race.
-The Newport Bermuda Race, the oldest regularly scheduled ocean race dating back to 1906, and one of just two of the world’s regularly scheduled races held almost entirely out of sight of land, returns to our Classic Coast on Friday, June 15, 2018.
+Newport is synonymous with sailing, so it's only fitting that we kick start summer with the return of a renowned ocean race.
+The Newport Bermuda Race, the oldest regularly scheduled ocean race dating back to 1906, and one of just two of the world’s regularly scheduled races held almost entirely out of sight of land, returns to our Classic Coast on Friday, June 17, 2022.

 ABOUT THE RACE

 The Newport to Bermuda race is nicknamed “The Thrash to the Onion Patch” because most Bermuda races include high winds and large waves (a combination sailors call “a hard thrash”), and because Bermuda is an agricultural island.
 This year marks the 52nd running of the Bermuda Race since the founding in 1906.

 A race not designed for novices, the course kicks off at Castle Hill and crosses the rough Gulf Stream, concluding 635 Atlantic Ocean miles later off Bermuda's St. David's Lighthouse.
 Since the course is mostly out of the reach from rescue helicopters and Bermuda is guarded by a dangerous reef, the race demands intense prowess and a well-built boat that meets stringent equipment requirements.

 The start of the race offers spectacular views as more than 150 boats maneuver their way through the East Passage of Narragansett Bay, beginning at Castle Hill at 1:00 PM, and the last start, by 3:30 PM.
 Since the start is close to land, you can grab a seat at a number of public spots along the shore, or watch from the water (please be kind, no wake), or online.

 Note: Castle Hill Inn is already sold out for their packaged event.
 Visit their website for more details.